juansvc/react-cards-grid/README.md

-# Responsive Card Assignment for Hero Digital
+# React Responsive Card

-@juansvc
+## Overview

+React responsive web page that displays a card-based grid.

 ## Technologies Used